winston-lab/warner_chip_seq/README.md

 for rep in rep2 rep3 rep4; do sbatch scripts/bigwigCompare_chip.sh $rep; done
 ```

+There should now be new .bw files in the `deeptools/ratio` directory with `<IP>vinput_<rep>_si_ratio.bw` style names.
+These show the enrichment of IP coverage over input coverage.

 **10. Generate matrices to plot data.**

+Using these new enrichment files, generate matrices with which to plot the data.

 ```bash
 # use a for loop to submit each replicate in parallel